p1otr/dh-python/dh_python3.rst

 -N NO_PACKAGE, --no-package=NO_PACKAGE	do not act on the specified package

--V VRANGE	specify list of supported Python 3 versions.
+-V VERSION_RANGE	specify list of supported Python 3 versions.
 See py3compile(1) for examples

 -X REGEXPR, --exclude=REGEXPR	exclude items that match given REGEXPR.
-You may use this option multiple times to build up a list of things to exclude.
+You may use this option multiple times to build up a list of things to exclude from byte-compilation in private dirs.
+See also `bcep files`.

 --compile-all	compile all files from given private directory in postinst/rtupdate not just the ones provided by the package (i.e. do not pass the --package